micantis/micantis.github.io/gettingstarted4.md

-# Bonus: Try an analysis.
+# Bonus: Try an analysis

 The analysis produces results for each cell based on test data (if there are multiple files associated with a cell, it will concatenate the data in date order).
 Then it will correlate the results with the design properties defined on each cell.